 But Vina Concha Toro SA was not able to completely pay for the technology until up to six months later.
-Bob's suppliers couldn't afford to wait that long for payment and Bob couldn't borrow any more money from his bank.
+Richards' suppliers couldn't afford to wait that long for payment and Richards couldn't borrow any more money from his bank.

 "I was a relatively small company just emerging from the Global Financial Crisis on survival rations," he says.

-But Bob had researched the services of the New Zealand Export Credit Office (NZECO) and decided to approach them.
+But Richards had researched the services of the New Zealand Export Credit (NZEC) and decided to approach them.

-NZECO indicated that as Bob's company, Wine Technology International Ltd, was well established in a number of export markets, and its turnover was under the threshold of $50 million, it would consider providing a Loan Guarantee.
+NZEC indicated that as Bob's company, Wine Technology International Ltd, was well established in a number of export markets and had delivered this technology previously, it would consider providing a Loan Guarantee.